-- 1. What is the minimum number of bridges that could collapse that would disconnect s from t? - 2.
+- 1. What is the minimum number of bridges whose collapse would disconnect s from t? - 2.
 Suppose that a bunch of people want to get from tower s to tower t.
 But there are some rules about how people can cross the bridges: - Only one person can be on a bridge at a time (since it's so rickety). - Everyone takes one time unit to cross any given bridge. - As many people can be in a tower at a time as you like, but they all want to keep moving.
 So no one is willing to enter a tower other than s or t if they don't immediately leave it.

 What's the most efficient way to route a bunch of people through?
-(Assuming that traffic is going to keep moving for the foreseeable future).
+(Assume that traffic is going to keep moving in the future).
 How many people can enter tower t at a time?